BytePace/kotlin-style-guide/README.md

 ## Spacing

-Spacing is especially important in raywenderlich.com code, as code needs to be easily readable as part of the tutorial.
+Spacing is especially important in code, as code needs to be easily readable.

 ### Line Length